DavidNguyen1812/DiscordBots/README.md

   7. Using selenium wire with ScrapeOPS fake browser headers to retrieve website HTML content for NSFW analyzation.

   8. Integration of Tenor and Klipy for authenticated Tenor and Klipy gifs retrieval for scan.

+  9. Application commands for the server/bot owner to control which member or chat channel to be monitored or not by Knight Emmanuel.
 ```

 **Limitations**

 ```
-  1. Emmanuel only limited to scan certain file formats noted in the source code.
+  1. Emmanuel only limited to scan certain file formats as NOTED in the source code.

   2. File content that exceed OpenAI input token limitation per model used WILL NOT BE SCANNED!!

-  3. The image, video and archive file scan speed is not very fast and efficient.
+  3. The image, video and archive file scan speed is not very fast.
 ```

 ## Knight Nexus